Our goal: All Vancouverites are engaged in active living and have incomparable access to nature

 Find fields, courts, golf courses, ice rinks, fitness centres, pools, water parks, marinas, and community centres.

 Greenest City is a bold initiative that addresses Vancouver's environmental challenges.

 Our plan provides a vision for how people and goods move in and around Vancouver for the next 30 years.

-Visit one of our stunning parks, gardens, and beaches.
+Visit one of the stunning parks, gardens, and beaches in Vancouver.

 Take a look at the types of recreational activities we offer in Vancouver, from swimming to pottery.